wso2/docs-devant/en/docs/quick-start-guides/deploy-your-first-ai-agent.md

 4. Provide the name of the Agent as `MathTutor` and click **Create**.
 This directs you to the AI Chat Agent diagram view.
 5. From the left side panel, create a new function.
 Name it as `mult`.
 6. Create two `decimal` parameters, `a` and `b` as the **Function parameters**.
-7. Give the **Return Type** as `decimal` and click **Create**.
+7. Set the **Return Type** as `decimal` and click **Create**.
 8. Click the plus icon after the **Start** node to open the node panel.
 9. Select **Return** and enter the **Expression** as `a * b`.
 10. In the Agent box, click the plus icon to create a tool and click the **+ Create New Tool** on the right panel.
 11. Select the `mult` function you just created under **Current Integrations**.
 12. Provide the **Tool Name** as `getMult` and click **Save Tool**.
-13. Edit the agent and enter `Math Tutor` as the role and an appropriate set of instructions. ***Eg: "You are a school tutor assistant.
+13. Click the agent box and enter `Math Tutor` as the role and enter the instructions as ***"You are a school tutor assistant.
 Provide answers to students' questions so they can compare their answers.
 Use the tools when there is query related to math".*** Then click on save.
 14. From the left side panel, create four `string` **Configurations**, `apiKey`, `apiVersion`, `deploymentId`, and `serviceUrl`.